brimdata/zui/docs/Remote-zqd.md

 `:9867` specification, `zqd` is now prepared to accept remote connections as well.

-2. The `-brimfd=3` was dropped, since we're now the ones controlling the start/stop of `zqd` rather than the Brim app.
+2. The `-brimfd=3` was dropped, since we're controlling the start/stop of `zqd` rather than the Brim app.

 At this point `zqd` is ready to accept remote connections.
 However, the network between clients and our `zqd` needs to permit this connectivity.
 You'll need to